chrisweber1408/dont-waste-too-much/README.md

 # DON'T WASTE TOO MUCH

 Don't waste too much helps you to overview your spendings and playtime on video games.
 Or maybe the spendings and playtime of your kids?
-If your spent or play to much the app helps you to control yourself!
+If your spent or play to much, the app helps you to control yourself!
 Or you just like to track it!

 # A little view!